metapolator/metapolator/specimen,-and-glyph-interaction.md

 ![](http://mmiworks.net/metapolator/2points1glyph.png)

-then when the mouse is hovered for 500ms in a zone enclosed by the two pints and the mid-points of the two handles:
+then when the mouse is hovered for 500ms in a zone enclosed by the two points and the mid-points of the two handles:

 ![](http://mmiworks.net/metapolator/hovercorner.png)